First, let me explain my background with Spotify.

 The worst thing as a regular user of both the mobile and the desktop client, is that I have some features on one platform, but not on the other, like the friends feed, lyrics, creating and manage playlists in folders, playing all songs in a folder an so on.

-Spotify could be a great service, if they would work against inconsistency by implementing everything everywhere, implement community ideas more quickly and really show they care for their paying customers.
+Spotify could be better service, if they would work against inconsistency by implementing everything everywhere, implement community ideas more quickly and really show they care for their paying customers.